Kalashnikov Concern AM-17: History

-The AM-17 was first unveiled in the Russian Army Expo 2017 alongside the integrally suppressed AMB-17, it was developed and manufactured by Kalashnikov Concern.
+The AM-17 was first unveiled in the Russian Army Expo 2017 alongside the integrally suppressed AMB-17.
 Its development began in the late 2010s, and was based on the Yevgeny Dragunov MA compact assault rifle.

 In November 2024, the AM-17 has completed the acceptance trials.
 Serial production of the carbine is expected to begin in 2025.
-On September 1, 2025, Kalashnikov Concern reported that the first experimental batch of the weapon had been manufactured.
+On September 1, 2025, Kalashnikov Concern reported that the first experimental batch of the AM-17 had been manufactured.

 Design details

 The AM-17 is designed for close quarters operations, primarily for combat vehicle crews, special forces and law enforcement units of the Russian Interior Ministry, Russian National Guard, and Russian Army to replace the AKS-74U.

-The AM-17 features an integrated upper full-length MIL-STD/1913 Picatinny rail system, polymer side-folding and adjustable (telescoping) shoulder stock, and longitudinal slots in the walls of the upper receiver allowing for ambidextrous controls in both the fire selector and charging handle.
+The AM-17 features an integrated upper full-length MIL-STD/1913 Picatinny rail system, a polymer side-folding and adjustable telescoping buttstock, and the upper receiver has elongated slots along its sides, providing ambidextrous controls for both the fire selector and the charging handle.